gangdong/gangdong.github.io/_posts/2021-05-04-Blog-github-action.markdown

 I finally picked this action [build-jekyll-toolbox](https://github.com/marketplace/actions/build-jekyll-toolbox) to help me build the website.

 After the build, I ported some of the deploy codes in Travis CI to GitHub Actions.
 Since both of them use Linux OS on the virtual machine, the shell commands are identical, I finished it quickly.
-The changes was to replace the `GH_TOKEN` environment variable with the `DEPLOY_TOKEN` in GitHub Actions (*They are the same token just with the different name*).
+The change was to replace the `GH_TOKEN` environment variable with the `DEPLOY_TOKEN` in GitHub Actions (*They are the same token just with the different name*).

 The last code in my `ci.yml` file: